-Claire and James Davis are founders of the Midlife Method, an eight week plan to help you lose weight and boost confidence.
-Here they reveal their top tips for losing weight after 50...
+Claire and James Davis are founders of the Midlife Method (opens in new tab), an eight-week plan to help you lose weight and boost confidence.
+Here they reveal their top tips for how to lose weight over 50.

 1. Ditch the diet